 For elementary classrooms use the photo, continent and definition cards.

 Countries included are: Africa 1: Ghana, Kenya, Morocco, Zimbabwe.
 Asia 1: Burma, China, Indonesia and Thailand.
 Europe 1: Greece, Norway, Russia and Spain.Oceania 1: Australia, New Zealand, Papua New Guinea, Solomon Islands.
 North America 1: Canada, Guatemala, Mexico, United States.
 South America: Bolivia, Colombia, Ecuador, Peru.

-This PDF Download includes 25 Photo Cards and 7 Labels; 4 cards for North America, South America, Africa, Europe and Asia, 5 cards for Asia and no photo cards for Antarctica as it has not been inhabited by humans.
+This PDF Download includes 24 Photo Cards and 7 Labels; 4 cards for North America, South America, Africa, Europe and Asia.
+There are no photo cards for Antarctica as it has not been inhabited by humans.

 All children are fascinated with trees.
 Students sort World Tree Photo Cards by continent.
 Subjects include famous trees, very old trees, cultivated trees, endangered trees and common trees!
 Did you know the monkey puzzle tree was growing in South America when the dinosaurs were there?
 Cork oak trees are harvested very 40 years and live to be 500.